5 Popular Intermittent Fasting Keto Plans to Try Now

 As with any lifestyle/health change, it’s always best to discuss safe and effective nutritional methods with your doctor.

-This schedule is probably the most commonly practiced among those who intermittent fast.
+This schedule is one of the most popular intermittent fasting plans for anyone eating keto.
 It involves 14-16 hours of fasting and an 8-10 hour eating window each day.
 During that consumption time frame, one typically has two to three meals to stay satisfied during the upcoming fasting period.

 For those who typically don’t eat breakfast, this can be an easy method to adopt.
 Enjoying your last meal of the day at 8 pm and consuming your first meal at noon the next day means keto-eaters get the desired 16 hours of fasting.
 This can obviously be adjusted to suit varying schedules, like consuming the final meal at 5 pm and eating again at 9 am the next day.

 It’s important to note that during the fast, water, coffee, herbal tea, and 0-carb, 0-calorie beverages are fine to have.
 For those having trouble adapting their habits, these can be helpful resources to reduce hunger levels.

 “My eating schedule is from 12-8pm.
 With intermittent fasting along with a steady keto diet, I lost around 25 lbs in 4 months without losing muscle mass.” — PJ

 “I’ve noticed during the week, our cravings are down and we stay satiated longer.
 I only eat 3 meals a day now with no snacking.
 On days when I workout in the morning, I will eat right after the workout, but for the most part, I won’t eat until 12.” — Noelle

 2. 5 days of normal eating / 2 days of restricted intake.

 For those just easing into intermittent fasting, this simple plan has you pick two days (not consecutive) to limit consumption to only a couple of meals.
 Follow a regular eating schedule consisting of healthy keto meals for the rest of the week.